Know your Mindset. Do what Matters

 Training for rural people navigating change

 Change and uncertainty can be hard.
-So here’s a chance to pause and refocus on the things that matter.
+This programme provides a chance to pause and refocus on the things that matter.

 ‘Know your Mindset.
 Do what Matters’ is a short, practical wellbeing programme designed specifically for rural women and men.